 The judge should apply the Independent Stave "all the surrounding circumstances" analysis in evaluating such proposed consent orders.
-See UPMC, 365 NLRB No. 153 (2017) (overruling the "full remedy" standard announced in Postal Service, 364 NLRB No. 116 (2016), and returning to the Independent Stave analysis applied in prior cases).
+See UPMC, 365 NLRB No. 153 (2017) (overruling the "full remedy" standard announced in Postal Service, 364 NLRB 1704 (2016), and returning to the Independent Stave analysis applied in prior cases).
 Most importantly, the judge should consider the second of the four nonexhaustive factors listed in Independent Stave-whether the proposed resolution is "reasonable in light of the nature of the violations alleged, the risks inherent in litigation, and the stage of the litigation."
 Id., slip op. at 8.

 Applying the foregoing analysis, the Board in UPMC affirmed the judge's approval of the offer submitted by respondent UPMC.
-The only allegation against UPMC was that it was a single employer with Presbyterian Shadyside (PS), the respondent company that allegedly committed the Section 8(a)(1), (2), (3), and (4) violations.
+The only allegation against UPMC was that it was a single employer with Presbyterian Shadyside (PS), the respondent company that allegedly committed the violations.
 Prior to litigating the single-employer allegation (which was severed pending resolution of related subpoena disputes to avoid delaying the substantive allegations against PS), UPMC offered to "guarantee the remediation of any violation" found against PS, and "as a guarantor . . . [be] liable for [PS's] compliance with any remedy ordered" and to "take any necessary action to ensure compliance" "to the extent PS fails to remediate any unfair labor practices on its own."
 The General Counsel and the union objected to UPMC's offer because it was not equivalent to the full joint and several liability that would obtain if UPMC was ultimately adjudicated to be a single employer, which would allow the GC to hold UPMC primarily and directly liable for any violations committed by PS.
-However, the Board majority found that the GC's and the charging party's opposition were outweighed by the following "countervailing factors": (1) UPMC's remedial guarantee was "as effective as" a finding of singleemployer status; (2) there was no allegation or evidence presented at trial that UPMC had independently committed any unfair labor practices, and thus PS "should be primarily responsible to remedy its own violations"; (3) rejecting UPMC's offer would run the risk that UPMC might ultimately be found not to be a single employer and thus bear no responsibility for remedying the alleged violations; and (4) accepting UPMC's offer would greatly expedite the resolution of the proceeding by avoiding lengthy litigation of the single-employer allegation.
+However, the Board majority found that the GC's and the charging party's opposition were outweighed by the following "countervailing factors": (1) UPMC's remedial guarantee was "as effective as" a finding of single-employer status; (2) there was no allegation or evidence presented at trial that UPMC had independently committed any unfair labor practices, and thus PS "should be primarily responsible to remedy its own violations": (3) rejecting UPMC's offer would run the risk that UPMC might ultimately be found not to be a single employer and thus bear no responsibility for remedying the alleged violations; and (4) accepting UPMC's offer would greatly expedite the resolution of the proceeding by avoiding lengthy litigation of the single-employer allegation.
 Id. at 6-9.

-Following UPMC, the Board found that an ALJ in an 8(a)(3) and (4) case did not abuse his discretion in approving a nonadmission consent order at the outset of the hearing over the General Counsel's objections.
-The GC objected because there was a history of prior alleged violations by the respondent employer and the proposed consent order did not include "default" language providing for a Board order and court judgment in the event of noncompliance.
+Following UPMC, the Board found that an ALJ did not abuse his discretion in approving a consent order at the outset of the hearing.
+The General Counsel objected because there was a history of prior alleged violations by the respondent and the proposed consent order included a nonadmission clause and did not include "default" language providing for a Board order and court judgment in the event of noncompliance.
 The Board rejected the GC's objections and found that the consent order was properly approved under Independent Stave because (1) the consent order contained traditional remedies for the alleged violations; (2) the previous alleged violations had been resolved pursuant to a nonadmission informal settlement and a nonadmission consent order and thus did not establish a proclivity to violate the Act; and (3) an alternative enforcement mechanism existed in which the GC could issue a new complaint in the event of noncompliance.
 El Super, 28-CA-170463, unpub.
-Board order issued June 10, 2019 (2019 NLRB LEXIS 338, 2019 WL 2435789).
+Board order issued June 10, 2019 (2019 WL 2435789, 2019 NLRB LEXIS 338).